RubendeBruin/DAVE-book/assets_and_resources.md

 ### Summary

 - Scene.resources_paths is a list of paths with locations where resources are located.
+- `res:` means look-up a file with this name in the resource folders
 - This list is ordered from Most official to Least official
 - If a file with the same name exists in a more official location, then that file gets priority above a file with the same name in a less official location.
 - Saving files without specifying the full path will store them in the least official folder